sjorsdonkers/toml-jai/README.md

  - Enable data tweaks during serialization as opposed to full copies of nested structure trees (separate structs for serialization and use within the application).

 In addition to handlers we currently also support making struct members optional through a @TomlOptional note.
 This means there are 2 ways to do the same thing and it also requires the data structure to be modified.
 It is likely this note will be removed when these kinds of operations are better supported through custom handlers.

+`NULL_STRING` is introduced as a customization point as it would otherwise be relatively complicated to catch all cases where pointers can occur.
+Ideally the module parameter would be a Toml.Value, however we can't user module types before the module is loaded, so the null values are limited to strings.
+Deserialization of the value `"~null~"` for a `*string` member can be surprising as it would result into a null pointer instead of a string with value `"~null~"`.
+The `~`s are added to make it a string that is less likely to occur naturally.

 ### Lexer
 The tokenization/lexer phase completes before the parser starts.
 As a result memory needs to be allocated to store the tokens.
 There is no particular reason for this implementation other than that I wanted to experiment with this type of lexer.
 Unlike traditional lexers the one implemented here does not parse the tokens into literals like int/float/etc it just determines a token starts and ends.
 It is the responsibility of the parser to interpret the string when it has more context.